What it is

 To revoke a token:

-- Go to Settings → API section
+- Go to Settings then API Tokens

 - Find the token you want to revoke